Benefit Entitlement (Restriction) Bill

 Overview

-The Benefit Entitlement (Restriction) Bill aims to restrict access to taxpayer-funded benefits for non-UK citizens from the European Union and European Economic Area (EEA).
-The bill introduces several measures to limit eligibility and the amount of benefits received.
+The Benefit Entitlement (Restriction) Bill aims to limit access to taxpayer-funded benefits for non-UK citizens from the European Union and European Economic Area (EEA).
+The bill introduces stricter requirements for benefit eligibility, including minimum contribution periods and limitations on benefit duration.

 Description

-This bill makes several key changes to benefit entitlement:
+This bill introduces several key changes to benefit entitlement:

-• Nationality Declaration: Applicants for a national insurance number or taxpayer-funded benefits must declare their nationality.
+- Nationality Declaration: Applicants for national insurance numbers and benefits must declare their nationality.

-• Benefit Amount: Benefits paid to EU/EEA citizens cannot exceed the equivalent benefit payable in their home country.
+- Benefit Amount: Benefits paid to EU/EEA citizens cannot exceed the equivalent benefit in their home country.

-• Contribution Requirement: EU/EEA citizens must have made national insurance contributions for at least two years and cannot receive benefits for more than six months in any two-year period to be eligible for taxpayer-funded benefits.
+- Contribution Requirement: EU/EEA citizens must have made national insurance contributions for at least two years and cannot receive benefits for more than six months in any two-year period to be eligible.

-• Information Gathering: The government is mandated to collect and publish data on the number and cost of benefits paid to non-UK EU/EEA citizens.
+- Information Gathering: The government is required to collect and publish data on the number and cost of benefits received by non-UK EU/EEA citizens.

 Government Spending

-The bill is expected to reduce government spending on benefits for non-UK EU/EEA citizens.
-Exact figures are not provided in the bill itself, but the intended effect is a reduction in benefit payments.
+The bill is expected to reduce government spending on benefits paid to non-UK EU/EEA citizens.
+Precise figures are not provided in the bill itself, but the changes are intended to create significant savings.

 Groups Affected